OctopusDeploy/docs/src/pages/docs/deployments/kubernetes/deploy-container/index.md

 The second native deployment strategy is the [Rolling Update](https://oc.to/KubernetesRollingStrategy) deployment.
 This strategy will incrementally replace old Pod resources with new ones.
 This means that two Pod resource versions can be deployed and accessible at the same time but can be performed in a way that results in no downtime.

 ### Blue/Green deployment strategy {#blue-green-deployment-strategy}
 The third deployment strategy, Blue/Green, is not a native concept in Kubernetes.
-It is a deployment strategy that is achieved by the `Deploy Kubernetes containers` step because it creates and coordinates both the Deployment resource and the Service resources.
+It is a deployment strategy that is achieved by the `Configure and apply Kubernetes resources` step because it creates and coordinates both the Deployment resource and the Service resources.

 The Blue/Green deployment strategy involves four phases.